JuliaCI/GCBenchmarks/README.md

 julia run_benchmarks.jl <n>
 Where n defaults to 10 and is the number of times to run each program.

+You can run each benchmark individually by running julia run_one_benchmark.jl benches/linked/tree.jl <n>

 ## The benchmarks

 We expect the list of benchmarks to change over time, but for now we have the following.